After ignoring large bodies of evidence for a very long time, the EPA finally admits something everyone else knew.

 The imidacloprid analysis is just the first of four preliminary pollinator risk assessments for the neonicotinoid insecticides; the agency is expected to release similar studies into other neonicotinoids—clothianidin, thiamethoxam, and dinotefuran—for public comment in December 2016.

-- Faulting EPA, Green Leaders Warn Obama: Bees Running Out of… Published on Thursday, February 05, 2015 by Common Dreams by Jon Queally, staff writer…
+- Faulting EPA, Green Leaders Warn Obama: Bees Running… Published on Thursday, February 05, 2015 by Common Dreams by Jon Queally, staff writer…

-- New Report Issues Dire Warning About Global Decline in… Published on Friday, February 26, 2016 by Common Dreams by Andrea Germanos, staff writer…
+- New Report Issues Dire Warning About Global Decline… Published on Friday, February 26, 2016 by Common Dreams by Andrea Germanos, staff writer…

 - About Time!
 FDA Will Begin Testing Foods for Toxic… Published on Wednesday, February 17, 2016 by Common Dreams by Lauren McCauley, staff writer…